alvaro-escalante/react-server-side/README.md

-React Server Side Rendering
+React - Server Side Rendering
 =============================

 Quick start
 -----------

-###React Server Side Rendering with React router and and Express server
+React Server Side Rendering, React router and Express server

 - To run development mode first start express server by running `npm start` then in another terminal tab run `gulp --dev`
 - To build for production `gulp built`
 - To run node on the public server and then run `npm upstart`

-###Config for public server – Nginx
+Config for public server – Nginx

 - Install Node an NPM
 - Install babel-node globally `npm install babel-cli -g`